Papanui High School: Attendance

 As of Term 1, 2024, all year groups except Year 9 have 'moderate absence' according to Ministry of Education standards.

 Years 10, 11, 12, and 13 less than 80% of students 'regularly attending' (attending more than 90% of the school term) with respective percentages of 76, 78, 78, and 75.
 Year 9s have the highest number, with 87% of them in regular attendance.

 History

-The school opened as Papanui Technical College in 1936 with an informal opening on 26 May 1936, and held an official opening in September 1936.
+The school opened as Papanui Technical College in 1936 with an informal opening on 26 May 1936, and an official opening in September 1936.
 It operated under the control of the Christchurch Technical College.
 The first principal of the school was Joseph Bell McBride.
 In the late 1940s educational changes transferred the control of the technical colleges from the Technical College boards to new school boards.
 The school continued to be known as the Papanui Technical High School.
 Debate about the name of the school led to a name change to Papanui High School in 1954.